Synchronization in coupled laser arrays with correlated and uncorrelated disorder

-We now turn to focus on a single coupling strength, $\abs{K}=0.25$, and study the effects of correlated detuning disorder (results for additional coupling values can be found in Fig. S3-S5 the Supplemental Material).
-The results are presented in Figs. \ref{fig_phasediag}-\ref{fig_LRE_xi}.
-Fig. \ref{fig_phasediag} shows the average FF IPR as a function of $\Omega_{RMS}$ and the detuning correlation length $\xi$.
-It is evident that for all values of $\xi$, the IPR decreases as $\Omega_{RMS}$ is increased, as expected.
-However, the effect of correlated detuning disorder appears to be non-trivial.
+\textit{Results, correlated disorder - } We now consider the effects of correlated disorder ($\xi>0$) on synchronization.
+The results for $\abs{K}=0.25$ are presented in Figs. \ref{fig_phasediag}-\ref{fig_LRE_xi} (see additional results in Figs. S5-S7 in \cite{Supplemental}).
+Figure \ref{fig_phasediag} shows the experimental normalized IPR of the measured FF intensity distribution as a function of $\tau_c\Omega_{RMS}$ and $\xi$.
+All measured IPR values were normalized such that $\text{IPR} = 1,0$ are the maximal and minimal values measured across all experiments, respectively.
+For all values of $\xi$, the IPR monotonically decreases as $\tau_c\Omega_{RMS}$ is increased, as expected.
+However, the IPR dependence on $\xi$ is non-trivial and non-monotonic.

-We highlight this behavior in Figs. \ref{fig_LRE_det}-\ref{fig_LRE_xi}: Fig. \ref{fig_LRE_det} shows the IPR as a function of $\Omega_{RMS}$ for uncorrelated noise ($\xi=0$) and correlated detuning with $\xi=8$ (highlighted with a white dotted line in Fig. \ref{fig_phasediag}).
-For $\tau_c\Omega_{RMS}<0.31$, the IPR is lower (and phase locking is worse) for the correlated detuning disorder compared to the uncorrelated case, while for larger detuning values, the opposite is true.
-In order to validate the results, we compare them to a numerical simulation of our system and find qualitatively similar results (Fig. \ref{fig_LRE_det}, right).
+Figure \ref{fig_LRE_det} shows the experimental normalized and calculated IPR as a function of $\tau_c\Omega_{RMS}$ for uncorrelated disorder ($\xi=0$) and correlated disorder with $\xi=8$.
+For weak disorder $\tau_c\Omega_{RMS}<0.31\text{ rad}$, the IPR is lower (worse synchronization) for the correlated disorder, while for strong disorder, the opposite is true.
+Numerical simulation of the full laser rate equations \cite{PhysRevLett.92.093905}( see procedure in \cite{Supplemental}) are in good agreement with the experimental results and validate the non-monotonic dependence on $\xi$.

-Fig. \ref{fig_LRE_xi} shows the same data but as a function of $\xi$ for different values of $\tau_c\Omega_{RMS}$.
-The figure reveals several phenomena: First, while for low detuning values the highest IPR is measured at $\xi=0$, for high detuning values the IPR monotonically increases with $\xi$.
-Second, the lowest IPR is measured at an intermediate value, which changes as the detuning is increased.
-Furthermore, the value of $\xi$ for which $\text{IPR}(\Omega_{RMS},\xi)=\text{IPR}(\Omega_{RMS},0)$ decreases as we increase $\Omega_{RMS}$.
-These effects are qualitatively replicated in numerical simulations of our experiment.

-\textit{Theoretical analysis and discussion - } In order to better understand our results, we consider the locally coupled Kuramoto model in the case of correlated disorder.
-The left panel of Fig. \ref{fig_numerical_compare} shows the numerical evaluation of Eq.(\ref{eqn_strogatz}) when assuming detuning disorder with gaussian correlations.
-We note that for small cluster sizes, the critical coupling strength, which is equal to the value of $\max{\abs{X_j}}$, is smaller when the correlation length is longer - meaning it is harder to phase lock the same amount of oscillators when the detuning disorder is uncorrelated compared to the correlated case.
-However, for larger cluster sizes, the trend is reversed, and the critical coupling grows larger with the correlation length of the disorder.
-Notably, the crossing point between the two trends is roughly at $N\sim \xi$.
-We derive an approximate analytical expression, $\ev{\abs{X_j}}$: